YisusGaming/windows-sudo/README.md

 ```
 That's the structure the program expects you to pass in arguments.

+To see available options, pass `--help` as an option.

 # License
  This project is licensed under the Attribution-NonCommercial-NoDerivatives 4.0 International license.